signageos/sdk/README.md

 This SDK library contains several unit and integration tests, You may locate inside the `sdk` root directory and run `npm run test` command.

-If you properly configured all the mandatory environment variables either in `.env` file inside the sdk root or on your machine, the integration tests will be launched too.
+If you properly configured all the mandatory environment variables either in `.env` file inside the sdk root or on your machine, and you set
+the integration tests will be launched too.
 Otherwise only unit test would be run and integrations tests would be skipped.

 Tip: you may use existing `.env.dist` file for creating the `.env`.